Elliott Wave Theory

 My Tramline Trading method has three components:

 Most traders believe Elliott Wave Theory (EWT) is a subject too difficult to understand and use.
-Yes, it can be daunting at first, but with a little work and experience, you can at least gain enough knowledge and understanding to be able to use it to boost your trading performance.
+Yes, it can be daunting to understand these wave patterns at first, but with a little work and experience, you can at least gain enough knowledge and understanding to be able to use Elliott Wave analysis to boost your trading performance.

-- Would you like to project major market turns ahead of time to plan you trades so that you are not stumbling in the dark?
+- Would you like to project major market turns ahead of time to plan your trades so that you are not stumbling in the dark?